MathewSam/Spill_framework/README.md

 For the current configuration, the model's gradient backpropagation is tested with gradient checking in the test_CNN.py file.

-### Sample architecture
+#### Sample architecture(using Vectorize)
-A simple architecture with the changes suggested above for more complex networks is shown here:
+A simple architecture with the changes suggested above for more complex networks using Vectorize with gradient backpropagation of the image signal is shown here:

     import numpy as np